jazsouf/what-the-element/README.md

 Once you're on the website, choose if you want to play in English or in French (support for other languages are in progress)

-You can click on the "Start" button or press "Enter" to start the game.
+You can click on the "START" button or press "Enter" to start the game.

 Select any element and type its name.